tidev/webpack-plugin-alloy/README.md

 Be sure to follow the migration steps below when enabling Webpack in an existing Titanium Alloy project, as well as the general [migration guideline](https://github.com/appcelerator/appcd-plugin-webpack/blob/develop/migration.md).

+## Caching

+Output of this loader is cached using [cache-loader](https://github.com/webpack-contrib/cache-loader).
+The cache is stored under `<project>/node_modules/.cache/alloy-loader`.
+If you also use the Babel or TypeScript plugin the cache identifier is `alloy-babel-loader` or `alloy-ts-loader`, respectively.

 ## Migration

 ### Remove old Alloy plugin